boboyejj/LeetCode/README.md

 `. venv/bin/activate`

 ### Install flask
-(If on the master branch execture this command first `pip install -e ../..`)
+> Note: If on the master branch execute this before the following commands:

+> `pip install -e ../..`)

 `pip install -e .`